Central Park Stroll

 Her work has been discussed four times in two national/regional publications:

-June 2007 - American Artist discussing her North Light painting technique
+June 2007 - American Artist - North Light painting technique

-Art Times in 2002 -A review of solo show
+Art Times Fall 2002 -A review of solo show

-Art Times Spring 2014- A profile of Susan Hope Fogel- Artist
+Art Times Spring 2014- A profile of Susan Hope Fogel

 Her art school, The Warwick Atelier, was started in 2008 as a forum for creative development.
-In addition to ongoing classes and workshops in Warwick, students of The Atelier have attended workshops, led by Susan, in Tuscany, Ireland, Cape Cod and the Hudson Valley.
-She also teaches drawing and pastel classes at the Ridgewood Art Institute.
+In addition to ongoing watercolor workshops in Warwick, students of The Atelier have attended workshops, led by Susan, in Tuscany, Ireland, Cape Cod and the Hudson Valley.
+Currently she teaches drawing and pastel classes at the Ridgewood Art Institute.

 In the Collections of: Mr. Louis Salerno – owner of Questroyal Gallery, New York City,